cig0/old_blog/we-are-in-business-finally.md

 It certainly took me more than I'd wished to set up this blog but finally here I am!

 **About blog's name**
 <br/>[Tuonela is the Underworld in Finnish mythology](https://en.wikipedia.org/wiki/Tuonela).
 It is also the name of an [excellent album by the Finnish band Amorphis](http://www.metal-archives.com/reviews/Amorphis/Tuonela/1/).
-I like Finland and I work on IT infrastructure -- do the maths.
+I like Finland, I like metal and I work on IT infrastructure -- do the maths.
 <br/>

 **Enter Tuonela**...